👋 Hi! I’m Juan Manuel Copia.

 LISSA: Lazy Initialization with Specialized Solver Aid Juan Manuel Copia, Pablo Ponzio, Nazareno Aguirre, Alessandra Gorla, and Marcelo Frias.
 In the 37th IEEE/ACM International Conference on Automated Software Engineering (ASE '22), Oakland Center, Michigan, USA, October 2022. [ https | .pdf ]

-Use of test doubles in Android testing: an in-depth investigation Mattia Fazzini, Chase Choi, Juan Manuel Copia, Gabriel Lee, Yoshiki Kakehi, Alessandra Gorla, and Alessandro Orso.
+Use of Test Doubles in Android Testing: An In-Depth Investigation Mattia Fazzini, Chase Choi, Juan Manuel Copia, Gabriel Lee, Yoshiki Kakehi, Alessandra Gorla, and Alessandro Orso.
 In Proceedings of the 44th International Conference on Software Engineering (ICSE '22), Pittsburgh, USA, May 2022. [ https | .pdf ]

 Software Artifacts

-FixCheck A tool for improving patch correctness analysis in Java.
-It integrates static analysis, random testing, and large language models (LLMs) to automatically generate tests that highlight and explain potential patch inconsistencies. [ code ]
+FixCheck — A tool for improving patch correctness analysis in Java.
+It integrates static analysis, random testing, and large language models (LLMs) to generate tests that highlight and explain potential patch inconsistencies. [ code ]

-PySEAT is a symbolic execution engine for Python programs that implements lazy initialization to represent heap-allocated objects symbolically.
-It automates test generation for Python codebases, achieving high coverage and uncovering potential errors in complex systems. [ code | .pdf ]
+PySEAT — A symbolic execution engine for Python that applies lazy initialization to automate test generation and achieve high coverage in complex programs. [ code | .pdf ]

 Contact